NEU: Tacto Risk Radar. Ihr Lieferkettenrisiko in 60 Sekunden analysiert — kostenlos, ohne Registrierung. -> Risikoanalyse starten

 When local supply bottlenecks or logistic disruptions create tightness that the global market does not reflect.
 A falling LME price with rising regional premiums is a clear signal of structural decoupling.

-LME ALUMINIUM CASH
+LME ALUMINIUM 3-MONTH

 US$/t